hojjang98/ML-Projects/bass_seeker/README.md

 ## 🙋‍♂️ Author

-Created by [hojjang98](https://github.com/hojjang98) — powered by subwoofers and scientific curiosity.
+Created by [hojjang98](https://github.com/hojjang98) — driven by low frequencies and curiosity.